soominjung/SentenceGenerator/README.md

 ### Overview
 **Sentence Generator is a program to predict following words after entered words.**
 Sentence Generator uses a language model trained using PTB dataset.
 Deep Recursive Neural Network (with 2 LSTM Layers) is applied to implement the language model.

-Although the generated sentences are not quite perfect, **You will see it mimics the structure of sentences.**
+Although the generated sentences are not quite perfect
+**You will see it mimics the structure of sentences.**

 ### Requirements